 “The consumer is always happy to be offered free food,” says Gabriel Wiesen, co-owner of Midwest Food Trucks.
 “It is a valid and rewarding reason for the consumer to stop and engage with the street team.
 It’s the best possible ice breaker.”

 For volume, we recommend using grab-and-go food items.
 Using prepackaged foods also will avoid additional costs, such as health department permits and hiring brand ambassadors with food safe certifications.

 Because we’re fast becoming a food truck nation, it’s important for a brand to find a way to be unique.
 Your branded food truck needs to stand out when executing this type of activation.

-“Our team can concept a campaign for you that’s different than all the others,” says Cochrane.
+“Our team can concept a campaign for you that’s different than all the others,” says Rick Pace, VP Experiential Marketing.
 “We want to make sure the experience is fun and memorable.
 And that your brand really pops.”